gustavofrazao – Fotolia

 Because this is a global concern, governments are acting.
 Last year, the UK government issued a Proposal for Legislation to ‘Improve the UK’s Cyber Resilience,’ highlighting the immense impact even small security risks in the supply chain can have.
 Meanwhile, Germany issued the Information Security Act 2.0 (IT-SiG), and more recently, the European Union (EU) has proposed its Cyber Resilience Act (we’ll come back to that).

 To put into perspective why this is a big deal, open source comprises between 80% and 90% of code in all modern applications.
 At least a quarter of identified hacks originating from the application layer can be attributed to a vulnerability in an open source component used to build it.
 Unfortunately, many commercial consumers of open source are not managing their software supply chain in any centralised fashion.
-Of the open source components being downloaded that are known to be vulnerable, 96% of the time, there’s been a better, non-vulnerable version available
+Of the open source components being downloaded that are known to be vulnerable, 96% of the time, there’s been a better, non-vulnerable version available.

 Even Log4j, the component that made applications vulnerable to Log4shell, was subject to similar behaviour.
 The average consumption of the vulnerable versions of Log4j stood at 38% for all of 2022.
 That means 38% of the time, someone is downloading and building into their software a version containing the most widely publicised and exploited vulnerability we’ve ever seen.